 Reaching that market, which is even harder

 These are business problems, sure, but they’re also artistic problems, and ones that have been with us for a very, very long time.
-Before Poe was a marquee name with millions of fans, he was just another struggling would-be-published writer who couldn’t get his emails returned and, as a result, lay awake all night asking the ceiling: “How come everyone I went to college with is already out there making buckets of money and having their second baby when I can’t even get one lousy essay in the NYT?!”
+Before Poe was a marquee name with millions of fans, he was just another struggling would-be-published writer who couldn’t get his emails returned and, as a result, lay awake all night asking the ceiling: “How come everyone I went to college with is making buckets of money and having their second baby when I can’t even get one lousy essay in the NYT?!”